-- 1. The applicant's health care needs may not be manageable through the basic healthcare services provided for in Exhibit 2-4, Job Corps Basic Health Responsibilities; or - 2.
-The applicant's health care needs may be manageable but may require community support services that are not available near the center of assignment, in which case the applicant should be considered for assignment to a center where those needs can be met. - (a) Referral to an Alternate Center
+- 1. Applicants (including expedited): The health care needs may not be manageable through the basic healthcare services provided for in Exhibit 2-4, Job Corps Basic Health Responsibilities; or - 2.
+Applicants (including expedited): The health care needs may be manageable but may require community support services that are not available near the center of assignment, in which case the applicant should be considered for assignment to a center where those needs can be met. - (a) Referral to an Alternate Center

-A center FRT has 15 calendar days to determine if an applicant should be recommended for denial at the present center due to health care needs that exceed basic care; however, the applicant's health care needs may be met at an alternate center.
+A center FRT has 15 calendar days (11 calendar days for expedited) to determine if an applicant should be recommended for denial at the present center due to health care needs that exceed basic care; however, the applicant's health care needs may be met at an alternate center.
 Where a center FRT has recommended that an alternate center can meet the applicant's health care needs, the applicant's file must be routed through the regional review process with the following additional steps:

-- (1) If the original center's recommendation is supported by the Regional Health Specialist (RHS) and approved by the Regional Director or their designee, then the Regional Office returns the file (including the completed Health Care Needs Assessment from the initial center and Referral for Alternate Center Recommendations; see Form 1-06, Center File Review Forms) so that Admissions Services can contact the applicant and assist in identifying an alternate center. - (2) If the RHS and the Regional Office do not concur with the initial center's recommendation of denial, the center will either be directed to enroll the applicant or redo the Health Care Needs Assessment to reflect a recommendation of denial without a referral to an alternate location, as appropriate.
+- (1) If the original center's recommendation is supported by the Regional Health Specialist (RHS) and approved by the Regional Director or their designee, then the Regional Office returns the file (including the completed Health Care Needs Assessment from the initial center and Referral for Alternate Center Recommendations; see Form 1-06, Center File Review Forms) so that Admissions Services can contact the applicant and assist in identifying an alternate center. - (2) If the RHS and the Regional Office do not concur with the initial center's recommendation of denial, the center will either be directed to enroll the applicant or redo the Health Care Needs Assessment to reflect a recommendation of denial without a referral to an alternate location, as appropriate. - b.

-b.
 Alternate Center Review

-The alternate center FRT must complete a full application review (i.e., clinical interview and RA/RM/AAS interactive process if an applicant with a disability) within 15 calendar days of receipt of the applicant file.
+The alternate center FRT must complete a full application review (i.e., clinical interview and RA/RM/AAS interactive process if an applicant with a disability) within 15 calendar days (10 calendar days for expedited) of receipt of the applicant file.
 Possible outcomes of the alternate center FRT review process are: